b-e-p/bep/README.md

 # NOTE, for package installs, the above should be specified like so:
 #
-# "pkg_type":	    either github, gitorious, bitbucket, local
+# "pkg_type":	    either github, bitbucket, local
 # "pkg_name":   	either "user/package_name" from the pkg_type code hosting
 #               	site, or the path to the package on the local file system.
 # "repo_type":	    either git, hg, bzr (specify only if it comes from an